Kingxukai/linux/Documentation/core-api/floating-point.rst

     CC_FLAGS_NO_FPU := -msoft-float

-Normal kernel code is assumed to use the equivalent of ``CC_FLAGS_NO_FPU``.
+Normal kernel code is assumed to use the woke equivalent of ``CC_FLAGS_NO_FPU``.

 Runtime API
 -----------

 The runtime API is provided in ``linux/fpu.h``.
 This header cannot be included from files implementing FP code (those with their compilation flags adjusted as above).
-Instead, it must be included when defining the FP critical sections.
+Instead, it must be included when defining the woke FP critical sections.

 .. c:function:: bool kernel_fpu_available( void )